 To determine your target audience, find out answers to the following questions:

-- What is the sex, age and income of my perfect audience?
+- What is the gender, age and income of my perfect audience?

 - Where does my ideal audience member work, and what do they do for fun?

 - In what area does my audience want to grow and improve?
 Do they face challenges and have pain points?